> Folk Music > Songs > The Night Visiting Song

 The Night Visiting Song / The Cocks Are Crowing / Adieu Unto All True Lovers

 Ray and Archie Fisher sang The Night Visiting Song on their 1961 Topic EP Far Over the Forth.
-The tracks from this EP were also included in 1965 on the compilation album Bonny Lass Come O’er the Burn.
-Norman Buchan commented in the original album’s sleeve notes:
+The tracks from this EP were also included in 1965 on the Topic compilation Bonny Lass Come O’er the Burn.
+Norman Buchan noted on the first album:

 This is a composite version from field-recordings made by Hamish Henderson.
 There is a whole series of night-visiting songs in Scotland, ranging from the bawdy, such as The Laird o’ Windy Wa’s to the tender.
 This is a particular good version of the latter.
 An English version, The Grey Cock, but with a supernatural theme, may be found in The Penguin Book of English Folk Songs.